international employment law firm alliance L&E Global

 All foreign employees working in Singapore are required to have a valid work pass before commencing work in Singapore.
 The most common work passes are Employment Passes, S Passes and Work Permits.
 When applying for work visas for foreign employees to work in Singapore, the type of work and the individual employee’s general skillset determine which work pass is most suitable.

-Employment Passes are for foreign professionals, managers and executives earning at least S$4,500 a month and have acceptable qualifications (more experienced candidates would require a higher monthly salary).
+Employment Passes are for foreign professionals, managers and executives earning at least S$5,000 a month (or S$5,500 a month for applicants in the financial services sector) and have acceptable qualifications (more experienced candidates would require a higher monthly salary).

-From 1 December 2020, Employment Pass applicants in the Financial Services Sector will require a minimum salary of S$5,000 a month (more experienced candidates would require a higher monthly salary).
+From 1 January 2025, Employment Pass applicants will require a minimum salary of S$5,600 a month (or S$6,200 a month for applicants in the financial services sector) (more experienced candidates would require a higher monthly salary).

-S Passes are for mid-level skilled staff earning at least S$2,500 a month and meet the assessment criteria, such as holding a degree, diploma or acceptable technical certificates and have relevant work experience (more experienced candidates would require a higher monthly salary).
+S Passes are for mid-level skilled staff earning at least S$3,150 a month (or S$3,650 a month for applicants in the financial services sector) and meet the assessment criteria, such as holding a degree, diploma or acceptable technical certificates and have relevant work experience (more experienced candidates would require a higher monthly salary).
 Employers of S Pass holders are limited by a quota for their sector and have to pay a monthly levy for each worker holding an S Pass.

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?